Puerto Rican amazon: Diet

 Like almost all amazons, the Puerto Rican amazon is a herbivore.
 Its diet consists of flowers, fruits, leaves, bark and nectar obtained from the forest's canopy.
 The species has been recorded to consume more than 60 different materials, although its diet was historically more varied due to its larger range.
-Among the items it consumes are the pericarp of the seeds of sierra palm (Prestoea montana), tabonuco (Dacryodes excelsa), and negra lora (Matayba domingensis); the fruits of bejuco de rana (Marcgravia sintenisii), camasey (Miconia sintenisii), cupey de altura (Clusia gundlachii), and palo de cruz (Rheedia portoricensis); the flowers of bejuco de rana, achiotillo (Alchornea latifolia), and Piptocarpha tetrantha; the leaves and twigs of cupeillo (Clusia grisebachiana), laurel sabino (Magnolia splendens), caimitillo verde (Micropholis garciniaefolia), and Piptocarpha tetrantha; the bark of bejuco de rana, cupeillo, and cachimbo cumun (Psychotria berteriana); and the buds of cuaba (Inga vera).
+Among the items it consumes are the pericarp of the seeds of sierran palm (Prestoea montana), tabonuco (Dacryodes excelsa), and negra lora (Matayba domingensis); the fruits of bejuco de rana (Marcgravia sintenisii), camasey (Miconia sintenisii), cupey de altura (Clusia gundlachii), and palo de cruz (Rheedia portoricensis); the flowers of bejuco de rana, achiotillo (Alchornea latifolia), and Piptocarpha tetrantha; the leaves and twigs of cupeillo (Clusia grisebachiana), laurel magnolia (Magnolia splendens), caimitillo verde (Micropholis garciniaefolia), and Piptocarpha tetrantha; the bark of bejuco de rana, cupeillo, and common cachimbo (Psychotria berteriana); and the buds of cuaba (Inga vera).
 It normally selects the fruits positioned directly in front of its eyes, picking them one at a time with some rare exceptions.
 When feeding, it uses a foot to pick up the food.
 The amazon feeds in a slow, paused manner taking 8–60 seconds to consume separate items.

 Breeding

 The Puerto Rican amazon usually mates for life, with pairs only changing mates if one bird perishes or abandons the nest.
 A male may abandon the female if the latter is injured, re-mating with a more "physically perfect" subject.
-The pairing process is unknown; however, new pairs tend to participate in mutual mating dances characterised by coordinated bows, partial extension of the wings and full tail expansion.
+The pairing process is unknown; however, new pairs tend to participate in mutual mating dances characterized by coordinated bows, partial extension of the wings and full tail expansion.

 The Puerto Rican amazon is a secondary cavity nester, nesting in tree trunk cavities, both naturally occurring and excavated by other species.
 It prefers to nest in Palo colorado trees (Cyrilla racemiflora), but uses other trees, including the laurel sabino (Magnolia splendens) and tabonuco (Dacryodes excelsa), to a lesser extent.
 These trees are mature cavity-forming trees which provide protection against predators and the entry of water.
 Recently, the species has also nested in artificial wooden boxes designed as part of the recovery plan for the species.
 Nest height varies from 7–15 m above ground.
 The male usually leads the search for nest sites, although the final decision seems to be taken by the female.
 Once a site is selected, the pair will spend some time inspecting and cleaning it.
 No lining material is added to the nest.